Horlicks (horse): Stud career

 Horlicks became a broodmare at the Cambridge Stud, where she has also proven to be an outstanding broodmare, as the dam of the 2000 Melbourne Cup winner Brew, and the ill-fated stakes winner Bubble (both by Sir Tristram).
 Another daughter, Latte, was the dam of G1 AJC Australian Derby winner, Fiumicino.

 In 2006 Horlicks delivered her 13th foal, a colt by One Cool Cat, at Cambridge Stud in New Zealand and was retired from stud duties at the age of 24 years.

 Horlicks died on 24 August 2011 at Cambridge Stud and is buried at her breeder and owner's (Graham de Gruchy) stud farm.

+Descendants of Horlicks include Mr Quickie, winner of the 2019 Queensland Derby, 2020 Toorak Handicap and 2021 Victoria Handicap.